 Setting your direction (Azimuth/Bearing)

-- Identify an object that is clearly visible in both the aerial map and real world.
+- Identify an object that is clearly visible in both the aerial map and the real world.
 The ideal distance of this objective should be between 50-100 meters (150-300 feet).
-Objects like straight sections of curb, manhole covers, telephone poles, road markings, and building corners are all excellent candidates for alignment.
+Objects like straight sections of the curb, manhole covers, telephone poles, road markings, and building corners are all excellent candidates for alignment.